Strengths-based leadership programme

 How much time will I need to commit?

-The programme will typically run for seven months.
+The programme will typically run for five months.
 Participants will be expected to commit at least 15 days.
 This will include engaging with formal learning and undertaking work-based activities.
 Employers will be expected to support participants through providing them with time to engage with the learning and to undertake the work-based tasks.

 How to access the programme?